(See also Overview of Eye Injuries.)

 Blowout fractures sometimes cause double vision, a sunken eyeball (particularly once the swelling resolves), an eyeball that is lower in the face, a decreased sensitivity to touch and pain around the cheek and upper lip (caused by injury to the nerves below the orbit), or an accumulation of air and/or blood in the tissues under the skin (subcutaneous emphysema and ecchymosis).
 Double vision can occur because the eye is severely swollen or if one of the muscles that move the eye is trapped in the fracture.
 The trapped muscle, usually the muscle that moves the eye down (the inferior rectus), prevents the eye from aiming itself at the object the other eye is looking at.
 Subcutaneous emphysema occurs if a fracture of the orbital floor allows air from the nose or sinuses to enter the tissues around the eye, particularly when people blow their nose.
 Bleeding can also occur in the eye socket (orbital hemorrhage) or the eyelids.
 Rarely, an increase in air or blood within the eye socket can lead to very high pressure of the eyeball, which must be addressed urgently.

-Some patients have no symptoms.
-Most fractures of the orbit are painful, and the area swells because blood and fluid accumulate.
+Some patients with a fracture of the orbit have no symptoms.
+However, most fractures of the orbit are painful, and the area swells because blood and fluid accumulate.
 The accumulated blood usually causes the swollen area to appear blue or purple (a black eye).
 Sometimes the nose bleeds.

 Vision may be impaired if the eyelids are swollen shut, or on rare occasions if the eyeball is damaged or if blood from torn blood vessels accumulates behind the eyeball (retrobulbar hematoma) and puts pressure on the nerve leading to the brain (optic nerve).